 Checkered Headband

 Sew a simple checkered headband using leftover fabric scraps.
 It’s an easy way to add a pop of mod style to any outfit.
+This classic pattern also makes the perfect accessory for a DIY farmer costume.

 Mod Mini Dress